noamba/minimum/README.md

 ### Intro
 This package allows finding the minimal element in a specific type of array.
 See Task description for details.

 ### Installation
+Activated in a virtualenv, issue:
 ```bash
 pip install --upgrade pip git+https://github.com/noamba/minimum.git
 ```

+NOTE: As required in the task description, the tests are installed and can be found under `site-pacakges/minimum_tests`

 ### Usage example

-In a virtualenv, issue:
+Activated in the virtualenv, issue:
 ```bash
 python3
 ```